GreenteaOS/Tofita/README.md

 Get automatic build or make yours with Teapot (if you want to edit the code)

-### Nightly builds
+### Automatic builds

-If you don't want to build Tofita, you may [download latest automatic GitHub build](https://ci.appveyor.com/project/PeyTy/tofita/build/artifacts)
+If you don't want to build Tofita, you may [download latest automatic GitHub build](https://ci.appveyor.com/project/PeyTy/tofita/build/artifacts).

 ### Build using Teapot